kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 * RSA has the most widespread support among all protocols
 * Certain database protocols only support RSA client certs
   * <https://docs.snowflake.com/en/user-guide/key-pair-auth#step-2-generate-a-public-key>
+* Some apps may only support RSA signed JWTs
-* If we must continue to support RSA, we might as well support larger key sizes, 3072 and 4096-bit are the most commonly used and supported by e.g. GCP KMS.
+* If we must continue to support RSA, we might as well support larger key sizes (at least for CA keys), 3072 and 4096-bit are the most commonly used and supported by e.g. GCP KMS.
-* golang.org/x/crypto/ssh always uses SHA512 hash with RSA public keys
+* golang.org/x/crypto/ssh uses SHA512 hash by default with all RSA public keys (but this can be overridden)
   <https://github.com/golang/crypto/blob/0ff60057bbafb685e9f9a97af5261f484f8283d1/ssh/certs.go#L443-L445>
-* crypto/x509 always uses SHA256 hash with RSA public keys
+* crypto/x509 uses SHA256 hash by default with all RSA public keys (but this can be overridden)
   <https://github.com/golang/go/blob/dbf9bf2c39116f1330002ebba8f8870b96645d87/src/crypto/x509/x509.go#L1411-L1414>
-* ssh only supports the PKCS#1 v1.5 signature scheme
+* ssh only supports the PKCS#1 v1.5 signature scheme with RSA keys
   <https://datatracker.ietf.org/doc/html/rfc8332>
 * FIPS 186-5 approves all listed options
 * BoringCrypto supports all listed options